HilalAyaz/react-api-assessment/README.md

-# React Assessment Project
+# React Assessment - Project Details

+## Application Name
+React Assessment

+## Technologies Used
+React (Frontend)

+## Deadline
+28th March - 3:30pm

+## Default Credentials
+Default Email: "test@example.com"
+Default Password: "Test1234"

+## Features Implemented
+1. Login/Signup Page with hardcoded credentials and proper form validation.
+2. Landing Page displaying products fetched from an open-source API.
+3. Header and Footer components integrated across all pages.
+4. Responsive design for login/signup page and landing page.
+5. Error handling and validation for user inputs.
+6. Clean and well-structured code with comments for better understanding.

-## Installation
+## Submission Details

-1. **Download the Zip File:**

-   - Download the zip file of the project from the provided source (e.g., email attachment, file sharing platform).

-2. **Extract the Project:**
+Attached to this email, you will find a zip file containing the source code of the project.
+The zip file includes all necessary files and dependencies required to run the application.

+## Instructions for Running the Application
-   - Extract the contents of the zip file to your desired location on your local machine.
+1. Extract the contents of the zip file to your local machine.

-3. **Open Terminal/Command Prompt:**

-   - Open a terminal or command prompt window.

-4. **Navigate to Project Directory:**

-   - Use the `cd` command to navigate to the directory where you extracted the project files.
-     ```bash
-     cd path/to/extracted/project
-     ```

-5. **Install Dependencies:**
+2. Navigate to the project directory in your terminal/command prompt.
-   - Install project dependencies using npm.
+3. Install dependencies using npm by running `npm install`.
-     ```bash
-     npm install
-     ```

-## Usage

-1. **Start Development Server:**

-   - After the dependencies are installed, start the development server.
-     ```bash
-     npm start
-     ```

-2. **Access the App:**
+4. Start the development server using `npm start`.
-   - The development server will compile the project and automatically open the app in your default web browser at http://localhost:3000.
+5. Access the application in your web browser at [http://localhost:3000](http://localhost:3000).
-   - If the browser doesn't open automatically, you can manually open the URL in your browser.

-## Additional Notes

-- **Node.js and npm:**
-  - Make sure you have Node.js and npm installed on your machine.
-- **Alternative Package Manager (Yarn):**
-  - If you prefer yarn for package management, you can use it instead of npm by running `yarn install` and `yarn start`.
-- **Modify Application Code:**
-  - Customize and modify the application code located in the src/ directory as needed for your project.